mert-acar/atlas-crawl/README.md

 streamlit run dashboard.py
 ```

-Once you are done using the dashboard you can stop it pressing `Ctrl + C` in the terminal session.
+Once you are done using the dashboard you can stop it by pressing `Ctrl + C` in the terminal session.
 Use the command `deactivate` to deactivate the Python virtual environment.

 ## Data Crawling
 Bear in mind that the crawled data and the university index is not shared in this repository!
 You'll need to create those yourself.
 The university index is just a set of program IDs designated by the Council of Higher Education.
 The tables on the site are generated on dynamically, therefore the scraping is done with the help of [selenium](https://www.selenium.dev/documentation/webdriver/).
 The pages are automatically surfed and the relevant tables are scraped and saved.